Skip to main content

 Press Ctrl+C to exit the test.

-2. Configure Goose as a Custom Agent
+2. Configure goose as a Custom Agent

-Add Goose to your Zed settings:
+Add goose to your Zed settings:

 1. Open Zed

-2. Press Cmd+, (macOS) or Ctrl+, (Linux/Windows) to open settings
+2. Press Cmd+Option+, (macOS) or Ctrl+Alt+, (Linux/Windows) to open the settings file

 3. Add the following configuration: